 Individuals charged with a first offense of Grand Larceny may be able to get the charge deferred for dismissal or reduced to a misdemeanor level offense.
 These dispositions almost always include a probationary period, payment of restitution to the victim, and completion of community service hours.
 The disposition of each case is determined by the severity of the facts, a client's criminal record, and the amount of money involved in the alleged theft.

 This law firm also aggressively defends clients charged with Petit Larceny, a misdemeanor theft offense.
 Petit Larceny is classified as a Class 1 misdemeanor under §18.2-96 of the Virginia Code.
 It is a theft offense punishable by confinement in jail for zero to twelve months, and/or a fine of up to $2,500.00.
-The Virginia statute describes Petit Larceny as the taking of money or other thing of value from a person of the value of less than $5, or the taking not from the person of another of goods and chattels of the value of less than $500.00.Eligibility for Deferral Program
+The Virginia statute describes Petit (petty) Larceny as the taking of money or other thing of value from a person of the value of less than $5, or the taking not from the person of another of goods and chattels of the value of less than $1,000.00.

-If you have been charged with Grand Larceny, Petit Larceny, Shoplifting, or any theft charge in Virginia – contact Attorney Yeargan today.
+If you have been charged with Grand Larceny, Petit Larceny, Concealment of Merchandise, Shoplifting, or any theft charge in Virginia – contact Attorney Yeargan today.
 He has successfully defended thousand of clients against criminal charges in Virginia.
 To discuss your case and legal defense options, call directly or send an online message today.
-Don't move forward with court proceedings alone, enlist the assistance of an experienced lawyer with knowledge of the local court system.
+Don't move forward with court proceedings alone.
+Enlist the assistance of an experienced lawyer with knowledge of the local court system.